|Date of Birth||25 October 1941, Richmond, Melbourne, Victoria, Australia|

 The #1 Grammy-winning "I Am Woman" became not only THE anthem of the feminist movement during the radical 1970s, but also the signature song for its crop-haired composer and singer Helen Reddy.
 Three decades later this is the hit people still remember her for, despite the fact she had an abundance of other "top ten" records over the course of her long career.

-Helen was born to Australian show-biz parents (comedy actor/producer/writer Max Reddy and singer/soap opera actress Stella Lamond) and began performing at the age of four at the Tivoli Theatre in Perth, Australia, touring much of her native country with her parents.
+Helen Maxine Lamond Reddy was born in Melbourne, Australia, to showbiz parents, comedy actor/producer/writer Max Reddy and singer/soap opera actress Stella Lamond.
+She has English, Irish, Scottish, and Welsh ancestry.
+Helen began performing at the age of four at the Tivoli Theatre in Perth, Australia, touring much of her native country with her parents.
 She left boarding school at age 15 to work on the road singing and acting.
 Her musical style is best described as a light amalgam of rhythm and blues, easy rock and jazz.
 Her soothing, quivery vocals and equally warm appeal was instantly embraced, eventually earning her own Australian radio show.
 "Helen Reddy Sings" aired twice weekly on the Australian Broadcasting Commission.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org